axdevelopment/ax_ai-doctor/README.md

 - robberies_creator
-i tought that it had some nice progressbars and it even has a export for it! this is only used because of the progressbar. you can replace that easyli, since it's only 1 line inside client.lua
+i tought that it had some nice progressbars and it even has a export for it! this is only used because of the progressbar. you can replace that easy-Lee, since it's only 1 line inside client.lua

 - b-notify
 just change the notify-function at the bottom of client.lua and you're good to go.